Here’s the story as told on the Museum’s web site:

 The entire Museum community is grateful for the efforts of council member Laurin Easthom and others who worked so diligently to allow the Museum to continue to preserve and document the Town’s history.
-It was the Museum’s hope that having completed the Town’s twice annual measurable standards since 2006, provide open access to finances, and meet all requirements stated in the Museum’s lease with the Town, that the Museum’s funding request would be met as a first step in being absorbed by the Town.
+It was the Museum’s hope that having completed the Town’s twice-annual measurable standards since 2006, providing open access to finances, and meeting all requirements stated in the Museum’s lease with the Town, the Museum’s funding request would be met as a first step in being absorbed by the Town.

-Like many Museums across the US, the Chapel Hill Museum has been adversely affected by the recession and became paralyzed by the soaring costs of maintaining the Town’s building in which it resides.
-Long-time donors, foundations and sponsors desiring to support the Museum’s outstanding education programs and exhibits have balked at continuing to subsidize a Town-owned property.
+Like many Museums across the US, the Chapel Hill Museum has been adversely affected by the recession and became paralyzed by the soaring costs of maintaining the Town building in which it resides.
+Long-time donors, foundations, and sponsors desiring to support the Museum’s outstanding education programs and exhibits have balked at continuing to subsidize a Town-owned property.
 Holding ten to twelve high-end fundraisers per year, since the economy sagged, sapped staff and board alike, and while they allowed the Museum to stay open, they came at a great cost to regular Museum operations.

 As the only organization to actively preserve and display significant historical milestones in Chapel Hill’s history, such as the desegregation of the town’s schools; the evolution of downtown; and the use of municipal history as a way to study the town’s growth over the last 200 + years, the Museum’s closing brings an end to an important community resource.
 Beyond essential documentation of the town’s past, the Museum’s award-winning education programs have served over 75,000 area school children with programming that assists local educators to meet state-mandated curricular criteria.
 It is the Museum’s desire that these programs will continue to be funded by their dedicated sponsors and that all possible scenarios for their continuation are being explored and planned for.